Iquitos: Culture and contemporary life

-Iquitos has a vibrant, unique, complex and diverse culture, and is regarded as the cultural hub of the Peruvian Amazon, according to Lonely Planet.
+Iquitos has a diverse culture, and is regarded as the cultural hub of the Peruvian Amazon, according to Lonely Planet.
 Many natives visit the city to showcase their dances or sell their crafts.
-The city also has a wealth of customs and traditions that have remained consistent over the years such as following the Iquitos calendar, celebrating cultural festivities, cuisine, Spanish accent and mythology.
-Currently, its culture is undergoing an impetuous transition to a contemporary level to preserve their traditions with innovative art movements.
+The city has customs and traditions that have remained over the years such as following the Iquitos calendar, celebrating cultural festivities, cuisine, Spanish accent and mythology.
+Its culture is undergoing a transition to a contemporary level to preserve traditions with art movements.

 One of the main factors of the traditional cultural energy of Iquitos is Amazonian mythology, which has a range of characters, identified by folklore in imaginary beings.
 Many of the legendary beings, with appearances motivated by local geography, have powers and influenced much in agriculture and worldview of Iquitos.
 The dance and music, a mix of indigenous and mestizo heritage are closely related to the meanings of mythology, and also with the life of the citizen and Amazonian villager.

 The complex cultural life of Iquitos consists mainly of native iquiteños, Brazilians, Colombians, Chineses and settled expatriates ethnicities.
 The term "charapa culture" generally refers to social, cultural and artistic movements of Iquitos.

 Iquitos has a unique culture that is strongly felt, as the following quotes says:

 We are in the city of the alteration of the senses. [...]
 What is striking me is the ease with which iquitenses [sic] engage in conversation with tourists, with a warmth and naturalness that is rarely seen in my native place.

 — Max Palacios, in his blog Amores bizarros.

 Although I'm a veteran of several South American adventures, Iquitos appealed to me as a quirk – a jungle city seems a contradiction and this would be my first Amazon visit to include the cosmopolitan luxuries of a real bed and shops.
 I'm fascinated at the very audacity by which such a city exists, thousands of kilometres from anywhere and with no roads to get there.